I got off work early today — and by early I mean 8pm — so I have some time to go on another stream-of-consciousness kuda about K-Pop.

 In my previous post, I sort of walked you through the beginnings of my interest in Korean music.
 Long story short, I got hooked on Japanese dramas, which got me listening to Japanese boy bands, which eventually led me to fangirling over Korean idols.
 I jammed along to pretty much every basic hit of the 2000s, from Wonder Girls’ “Nobody” to Big Bang’s “Lies” to 2NE1’s “Fire.”

 Like every K-Pop fan who, a) was not Korean, and b) was not in South Korea, my access to South Korean music at that time was limited to what I could find online.
-Myx, the Filipino music channel, had started playing K-music but they only played the big hits.
-They did not not give any airtime to music videos from less popular Korean artists, so I turned to the Internet to look for more.
+Myx, the Filipino music channel, had started playing K-music, but they only played the big hits.
+They did not not give airtime to music videos from less popular Korean artists, so I turned to the Internet to look for more.

-And because I was already online looking up Korean music videos and live performances — and also because I just loved wasting my time scouring the web for new music to listen to — I started searching for “b-side” songs by Korean idols and other Korean musicians.
+Because I was already online looking up Korean music videos and live performances — and also because I just loved wasting my time scouring the web for new music to listen to — I started searching for “b-side” songs by Korean idols and other Korean musicians.

 DBSK’s “Hey Girl” became one of my favorites, and so did MC Mong’s “Dalmatian Love.”
 I also liked 2NE1’s “Love is Ouch”, 4Minute’s “Anjullae”, and BTS’ “Miss Right.”
 These songs did not get promoted in music videos or in weekly broadcast shows, ergo I consider them b-side tracks.

 But, technically, they’re not b-side tracks at all.

 For the uninitiated, a b-side is a secondary set of tracks that is on the “other” side of a cassette tape or a phonograph disc.
 It is the opposite of the a-side, the front side which has the carrier songs, or the songs intended by the producers to become more popular.